Justin Sandercoe

 Justin Sandercoe (born 27 March 1974) is an Australian guitarist, songwriter, performer, producer and educator.
 He was born and raised in Tasmania.
 He has been based in London, England since 1996.
-He has a daughter who was born in 2016.
+He has a daughter who was born in 2016 and a son who was born in 2024.

 Teaching website background

 Sandercoe's official website was first launched on 31 July 2003, offering lessons as a sample to promote private one-on-one lessons.
 The site developed a modest following but once he began making instructional guitar videos for YouTube in December 2006, the site became one of the most popular guitar instruction web sites.
 As of 2016 there are nearly 1,000 free lessons watched by over 20,000 visitors a day from all around the world.

 His videos on YouTube received 100 million views in August 2011, and on 20 July 2019 he reached 1,000,000 subscribers on the platform.
 The site runs on voluntary donations and purchases of products from the store from users and there are no fees for membership.

 Sandercoe was named as one of the UK's Top 10 YouTube Celebrities on The Telegraph Newspaper and The Independent newspaper called him "one of the most influential guitar teachers in history" and he has received accolades from many notable guitarists, including Steve Vai, Mark Knopfler, Brian May, Richard Bennett, and Martin Taylor, among others.

 In 2007 he started Chocolate Cake Productions with friend Jed Wardley to release his instructional DVDs.
 By June 2012 there are 11 DVDs available, including "Master The Major Scale", "Really Useful Strumming Techniques", a "Solo Blues Guitar" series, "The JustinGuitar Beginner's Course" and "Intermediate Method".
 Sandercoe also publishes a number of electronic books in .pdf format, including "Practical Music Theory", "The Chord Construction Guide" and "Understanding Rhythm Notation", as well as an ongoing series of instructional songbooks, to which entries include the Vintage Songbook, the Rock Songbook, the Pop Songbook, and the Acoustic Songbook.